rezkioksa/java-test-cucumber/README.md

 * chromedriver.exe (driver folder (under resources))- chrome is set as default browser
 * geckodriver.exe (driver folder (under resources))

+###### Note: Please change your driver with the compatible version of your browser if the test can't open your browser.

 ### Initial
 * clone repository